Things To Do In Machu Picchu

 Inca Bridge

-The Inca Bridge is one of the free things to do in Machu Picchu; however, it seems that visitors have limited time to see this, and instead, they just skip it.
+The Inca Bridge is one of the best free things to do in Machu Picchu; however, it seems that visitors have limited time to see this, and instead, they just skip it.
 Exploring Machu Picchu can be tiring for some as there are countless steps up and down throughout the city.
 That may be one of the reasons why fewer people are getting here.
 Due to tiredness.
 The other is that both mountain peaks mentioned above also are preferred by visitors because the views are unmissable, that is true.

 The Sacred Plaza